Edited by: Stella Shon

 Bringing a birth certificate, vaccination card, or passport is a good idea.

-If you plan on traveling on or near your child’s 2 year birthday, beware that as soon as they hit 24 months they will need to pay for a seat.
+If you plan on traveling on or near your child’s second birthday, beware that as soon as they hit 24 months old they will need to pay for a seat.

 That means if your flight is delayed the day before they turn 2, they will no longer be able to fly as a lap child, and you will have to buy them a seat.